TREASURIES-Bond yields dip on expectation of dovish Fed, weak data

 NEW YORK, Sept 22 (Reuters) - Long-dated Treasuries yields dipped to their lowest in over a week on Monday on the view that lingering weakness in U.S. economic data may force the Federal Reserve to maintain a dovish stance on raising interest rates.

-Comments from New York Fed president William Dudley on Monday bolstered that view.
-Dudley said the central bank should wait to raise rates until it is clear that the recovery is solidly on track.
+Analysts also said traders viewed the Fed’s latest interest rate projections as too optimistic, and bought Treasuries believing the central bank may have to raise rates more gradually than their forecasts suggested, given the lingering weakness in U.S. jobs data.

-“By emphasizing the uncertainty around the Fed’s longer term fed funds rate projections, (Dudley) downgraded their importance a little bit,” said Shyam Rajan, U.S. rates strategist at Bank of America Merrill Lynch in New York.
+“I just don’t think anyone believes the FOMC has the ability to raise rates as quickly as they’d like,” Kohli said.
+The Fed’s forecasts suggested that once rates start rising, they will rise faster than the central bank had projected in its last outlook in June.

-The modest bid for Treasuries also showed some continued bargain-hunting after yields on 30-year Treasury bonds hit over two-month highs of 3.39 percent on the day of the Fed’s Sept.
+The modest bid for Treasuries on Monday showed some continued bargain-hunting after yields on 30-year Treasury bonds hit over two-month highs of 3.39 percent on the day of the Fed’s Sept.
 17 meeting.
 Bond yields move inversely to their prices.
-Analysts said traders also likely took profits from short bets against Treasuries.

-The National Association of Realtors said existing home sales dropped 1.8 percent to an annual rate of 5.05 million units in August, which supported Treasuries prices by drawing some safe-haven bids.
+The National Association of Realtors said on Monday that existing home sales dropped 1.8 percent to an annual rate of 5.05 million units, which supported the modest safe-haven bids for Treasuries.
 Economists polled by Reuters forecast sales increasing to a 5.20 million-unit pace.

-“What we’re seeing right now is a stronger economy, but not an overly robust economy,” said George Rusnak, managing director of global fixed income for Wells Fargo Private Bank in Princeton, New Jersey.
-He said the data supported the view that the Fed would keep rates lower for longer.
+“The fall doesn’t break us below any key barriers, but it does question whether housing can continue to build as it has over the last several years,” said Justin Hoogendoorn, fixed income strategist at BMO Capital Markets in Chicago.

-Intermediate-dated yields also fell on the doubts that the Fed’s latest rate projections would materialize.
-U.S. seven-year notes were last up 7/32 to yield 2.25 percent, from 2.29 percent late Friday.
+Shorter-dated yields dipped slightly.
+U.S. three-year notes were up 1/32 in price to yield 1.07 percent, from a yield of 1.09 percent late Friday.

 On Wall Street, U.S. stocks fell after China’s finance minister indicated the country will not increase stimulus measures.
-The benchmark S&P 500 was last down 0.87 percent.
-(Reporting by Sam Forgione; Editing by Jeffrey Benkoe and Chizu Nomiyama)
+The benchmark S&P 500 was last down 0.6 percent.
+(Reporting by Sam Forgione; Editing by Jeffrey Benkoe)